ccrma/chugins/Faust/README.md

 ### Polyphony

 Polyphony is supported.
 You simply need to provide DSP code that refers to correctly named parameters such as `freq` or `note`, `gain`, and `gate`.
 For more information, see the FAUST [manual](https://faustdoc.grame.fr/manual/midi/#standard-polyphony-parameters).
 For polyphony, you must set the number of voices to 1 or higher with the `numVoices` function.
 The default (0) disables polyphony.
+After setting the number of voices, evaluate the Faust code.
 Refer to `examples/polyphony-simple.ck`.

 ### Full API